Glenwood Dunes Trail

 GPS: N 41 38.936 W 87 00.871

-Facilities: Bathrooms with toilets at US 20 Trailhead.
+Bathrooms with flush toilets at the U.S. 20 trailhead.